 Mon, 02 Jan 2006 22:04:05 GMT, RFC 822 and RFC 1123

 The only time zone supported is

 If the string does not match one of those formats, then the fallback variable is returned instead.
 We recommend using a fallback that's meaningful for your particular Fastly service.

-std.time is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+std.time is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.

 Click RUN on a sample below to provision a Fastly service, execute the code on Fastly, and see how the function behaves.

 Format time expressions

 Format dates and times in a variety of ways.